Smithfield's China deal spurs heparin heart drug safety concerns

 “Because the contamination case was never adequately addressed by Chinese authorities, at least some of the bad actors responsible for the adulteration presumably are still operating in the Chinese heparin business, and there is little deterrence against, but high economic gain for, new heparin-contamination schemes,” the lawmakers’ letter said.

-The committee members asked Smithfield to provide details of its heparin operations, including the size of its production and a list of current heparin product customers, including any Chinese heparin customers.
+The committee members asked Smithfield to provide details of its heparin production operations, including the amount of product it produces, its current list of heparin product customers, including any Chinese heparin customers it might have.

-They also asked for the names of the key executives at Smithfield Foods involved in making and marketing heparin products, including pig intestines and crude heparin, and details of key managers at any Smithfield facility involved in manufacturing crude heparin.
+They also asked for the names of the key executives at Smithfield Foods involved in the manufacturing and marketing of heparin products, including pig intestines and crude heparin, and details of key managers at any Smithfield facility involved in manufacturing crude heparin.

+The Smithfield, Virginia, based company makes ham, sausage, bacon and other prepared meats under labels including Eckrich, Gwaltney and Armor.